dikortis/LetsTalkETC/Episodes/Episode_15.md

-I think unfortunately unfortunately it will require the Hyperloop crashing killing people before before people will switch will will will say no actually software developers really have to be held accountable for this stuff like engineers are so the example I like to
+I think unfortunately unfortunately it will require the Hyperloop crashing killing people before before people will switch will say no actually software developers really have to be held accountable for this stuff like engineers are so the example I like to